jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v2/index.md

 Access to the identifying details for each lead is limited (currently at 10 spots, with 1 token = 1 spot) to prevent competition over saturation.
 In fact, to prevent any other sellers from seeing a lead you love, you can buy out all the other spots and make the product lead exclusively yours.

-In case there's more than one concurrent connection to the same lead page, token redemptions are update live with Supabase's listener on database table updates.
+In case there's more than one concurrent connection to the same lead page, token redemptions are updated live with Supabase's listener on database table updates.
 The behavior is much like a stock price-tracking app, reflecting updates in real-time via a Webhook.

 You can navigate to the previous and next leads directly through each lead page.